RazvanML/reco-link/_posts/2015-10-31-JaroWinkler.md

     <figcaption>Record linkage report with Jaro-Winkler distance</figcaption>
 </figure>

-With this approach, the record linkage identified 10 linkages (this is the expected number), but out of them only five are correct.
-There are two causes contributing to this issue: first, the other data, like address, company and product are not used, and second, the quantitative part of the string similarity is discarded once passing the threshold.
+With the new approach, the record linkage identified 10 linkages (this is the expected number), but only four of them are correct.
+Two causes contribute to the poor performance: first, the other data, like address, company and product are not used, and second, the quantitative part of the string similarity is discarded once passing the threshold.

-By signaling the mismatches, the result turns in:
+By signaling the mismatches, the result improve with three more right linkages:

 <figure>
     <img src="{{'/static/img/recolink/jw3.png' | prepend: site.baseurl | prepend: site.url }}" alt='Record linkage report with Jaro-Winkler distance - second run' />